copier-org/copier/docs/configuring.md

     By specifying this, your template will be compatible with both Copier 5 and 6.

-    Copier 6 will apply these older defaults if your [min_copier_version][] is older than 6, but that will be removed later.
+    Copier 6 will apply these older defaults if your [min_copier_version][] is lower than 6, but that will be removed in the future.

 ### `exclude`